ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

 -  upgrade test from previous version of the package.
 This test must be performed with:

-   -  dpkg
    -  apt-get install/upgrade
-   -  smart install/upgrade
    -  using the Landscape service itself

 -  installation from scratch in the current distribution:

-   -  using dpkg
    -  using apt-get
-   -  using smart

 -  optionally, because of the added complexity and because the author of this document is not yet sure how to do it, the installer of the